coolreader18/coolreader18.github.io/_posts/2022-08-28-thoughts-on-voice-over.md

 all-girls choir) the soprano section was like me and a bunch of 6th graders.
-In the honor choir itself (or maybe it was just my standard curricular choir, I'm not sure) I was also able to be a soprano/alto, and I was learning that part for the final concert of the year, along with a handful of '''other''' boys, until they decided that they wanted to go and just be tenors and I was the only
+In the honor choir itself (or maybe it was just my standard curricular choir, I'm not sure) I was also able to be a soprano/alto, and I was learning that part for the final concert of the year, along with a handful of '''other''' boys.
-'''boy''' left among the altos/sopranos (I know they're not one thing I just can't remember which one I was in specifically) and it felt really uncomfortable to me in a way I couldn't articulate, even though I loved, loved, loved singing high!
+Until, they decided that they wanted to go and just be tenors, and I was the only '''boy''' left among the altos/sopranos (I know they're not one thing I just can't remember which one I was in specifically).
+And it felt really uncomfortable to me in a way I couldn't quite articulate, even though I loved, loved, loved singing high!
 And I was literally weighing my options, this feeling of uncomfortability about being feminine(? or something like that?) vs, and I literally remember thinking something like this, that this'll be the last chance I have to sing in this range that I love.
-And I ended up making the decision, and getting up without any notification to the director or anything and quietly moving to the tenor section of the risers.
+And I ended up making the decision, and getting up without saying anything to the director and quietly moving to the tenor section of the risers, in front of everyone.
+He asks "oh, are you gonna be a tenor?" and I'm like, "yep".
+And I ended up being right about what I was thinking, that _was_ the last chance that I had to sing in a high range.

-Then in high school, the freshman choir is split by gender (or by alto/soprano / tenor/bass but like, you know) and I was held back at the end of the year for, not being able to harmonize well at that point?
+Then in high school, the freshman choir was split by gender (or by alto/soprano / tenor/bass but like, you know) and I was held back at the end of the year for, not being able to harmonize well at that point?
 Something like that, I don't remember exactly.
 And so at the start of sophomore year, I'm maybe 2 weeks into my gender existential crisis and I'm in a '''boy''''s choir.
-And I'm a tenor 1 (the tenor part that tends to sing the higher parts), and it like, could be worse.
+And I'm a tenor 1 (the tenor part that tends to sing the higher parts), and like, it could be worse.
 I still really like singing, and I got used to singing tenor the year before without any gender baggage attached - though at that point I am realizing that I actually do have a _shitton_ of voice dysphoria, and am wanting to dig my larynx out of my throat with a spoon.
+But it's not as bad when I'm singing, and I can at least do vocal warm-ups like an octave higher than the rest of the choir cause nobody can really notice.

 And then, at the start of 2nd semester, we do another round of voice tests.
 And the long-term substitute we had (cause the normal teacher was on paternity